 Water Damage and Sewer Backup Deductible

 Another common home insurance deductible is for water damage and sewer backup, which is also the most frequent and costly type of home insurance claim.
-This deductible applies a separate deductible to these specific events, such as overland flooding, sewer backup or groundwater seepage.
-Ranging from $1,000 to $5,000 or more, it is worth noting that this deductible applies only when water is the direct and primary cause of the damage.
+This optional deductible applies separately to these specific events, such as overland flooding, sewer backup, or groundwater seepage.
+This deductible ranges from $1,000 to $5,000 or more; it applies only when water is the direct and primary cause of the damage.

 Condo Insurance Deductibles

-• Condo owners face several unique deductible types due to shared building ownership.
+Condo owners face several unique types of deductibles due to the building’s shared ownership.
 Each of these deductible types applies only to its specific loss category.
 Here are a few examples:

-• Condominium Corporation Deductible Coverage: included in some policies, this protects unit owners if held responsible for paying the corporation’s deductible.
+Condominium Corporation Deductible Coverage: Included in some policies, this coverage protects unit owners if they are held responsible for paying the corporation’s deductible.

 Tenant Insurance Deductible

 Renters also encounter deductibles through tenant insurance policies, which cover personal belongings and personal liability.
 For renters, the deductible applies to personal property and, in some cases, to liability coverage.
+While personal liability coverage often has no deductible, policy terms may vary.
 Tenant insurance deductibles are generally simpler and lower, often between $500 and $1,000, making them budget-friendly for tenants.

 Glass Breakage Deductible